nileshsharma-cloud/Miestro_Pyhton_Project/README.md

 # Miestro_Python_Project
-Creating a framework in python on miestro project.
+Created framework in python on demo project.